PasscodesApp/.github/profile/README.md

 ## Documentation & Help Wanted

-For developers or support docs, checkot our [documentation repository](https://github.com/PasscodesApp/Passcodes-Docs) or reach out to us on [telegram community](https://t.me/passcodescommunity)...
+For developers or support docs, checkout our [documentation repository](https://github.com/PasscodesApp/Passcodes-Docs).

+you can also reach out to us on our [telegram community](https://t.me/passcodescommunity)...

 ## Contribution Are Appreciated!!!